-i) Non-circumvention (Article 4g of the Regulation)
+i) Non-circumvention (Article 10 of the Regulation)

-EU operators are prohibited from taking part, knowingly and intentionally, in any activities which circumvent the sanctions.
-Such activities can include, for example, operating as a front company for a listed entity, or conducting transactions in the EU at the direction of a Listed Person.
+EU operators are prohibited from taking part, knowingly and intentionally, in any activities which circumvent the financial sanctions.
+Such activities can include, for example, operating as a front company for a listed entity, or conducting transactions in the EU at the direction of a listed person.

-ii) Supplying information (Article 4e of the Regulation)
+ii) Supplying information (Article 9 of the Regulation)

-EU operators must supply to the NCA any information which would facilitate compliance with the Regulation, also transmit this information to the Commission, and cooperate with the NCA in any possible follow-up.
-Such information includes details of any accounts frozen (e.g. account holder, number, value of funds frozen) and incoming transfers; attempts by customers or other persons to circumvent the Regulation; ownership or control over a non-listed entity by a Listed Person; and any other details which may be useful to the NCA.
+EU operators must supply to the NCA any information which would facilitate compliance with the Regulation, transmit this information also to the Commission, and cooperate with the NCA in the possible follow-up.
+Such information includes details of any accounts frozen (e.g. account holder, number, value of funds frozen) and incoming transfers; attempts by customers or other persons to circumvent the Regulation; ownership or control over a non-listed entity by a listed person; and any other details which may be useful to the NCA.